Articles and publications prepared in accordance with the rules adopted in the journal are accepted for consideration.

 II.
 Document structure

-At the end of the article there is a list of references in alphabetical order, without numbering.
-Several works of one author in the list of references are arranged in chronological order.
-The surname and initials of the authors are in italics.
+The article is concluded with a list of references in alphabetic order without numbering.
+Several works of the same author in the list of references are arranged in chronological order.
+The surname and initials of the authors are italicized.

 III.
-Examples of bibliographic references
+Examples of formatting bibliographic references

 Antonov-Ovseenko, V. A. (1924–1933).
 Zapiski o Grazhdanskoi voine.
 Moscow, Leningrad: Gosudarstvennoe voennoe izdatel’stvo.
 Vols.
 1–4.
 271 + 298 + 350 + 343 p.